omniaintranet/OmniaDocsG2/admin-settings/tenant-settings/sign-off-requests-613/sign-off-request-requests-613/index.rst

 + **Description**: You can add a description of the request here (recommended).
 + **Properties**: Available properties (if any) depends on the type used.
 The properties are useful for tagging the request.
 This can then be used as filters for what is to be displayed in a certain Sign-off requests rollup block.
 + **To be signed off**: Here you add the pages that should be signed off, using the page picker.
 If the type was based on a template, the list of pages will most likely be pre populated with a number of pages.
 You can add or remove pages as needed.
 See below for more details.
-+ **Sign-off type**: Select how the sign-off request will be handled.
-If the type is based on a template, Sign-off type, and the following two fields can be pre populated with siggestions.
++ **Sign-off type**: Choose how the sign-off request will be handled.
+If the type is based on a template, Sign-off type, and the following two fields can be pre populated with suggestions.
 If you select "Individual", all users added to "Request sent to" will receive a personal request.
 Everyone has to sign-off individually.
 If you select "Group", it works as one group request, meaning it's enough that any one of the recipients signs-off the request.
 All other recipients can see that the request was sent to them and can see if someone in the group has signed off, they can see if the task is done or not.
 + **Requested by**: Add one or more users, or groups, that will be shown as the "sender" of this request.
 Will be shown to the receivers.
 Your name will most lilkely be pre populated, but it can be removed.
 This field must always contain at least one person or group.
-To add several users or a group here can be useful, then all users, or the whole group, will be able to follow up on the request.
+To add several users or a group here can be useful, then all users, or the whole group, will be able to follow up on the request, for example through a Sign-off requests rollup on a suitable page.
 This field is mandatory.
-+ **Request sent to**: Select one or more users or groups to send to.
-Single users, security groups and Microsoft 365 groups can be added here (In Omnia on-prem, Microsoft 365 groups can’t be used).
-This field is mandatory.
++ **Request sent to**: If you selected "Indiviual", single users, security groups and Microsoft 365 groups can be added here (In Omnia on-prem, Microsoft 365 groups can’t be used).
+If you selected "Group", only groups can added to this field.
+The field is mandatory.
-+ **Schedule send-out**: Available in Omnia 7.6 and later.
-Select to set date, hour and minutes for when to send.
-You can also select what standard time to calculate on.
++ **Schedule send-out**: Select to set date, hour and minutes for when to send.
+You can also select the standard time to calculate on.

-(For options for controlled documents, see bewlow).
+(For options for controlled documents, see below).

 3. Add or remove pages/documents as needed.
 4. Add a message for each page/document, if needed (for more information, see below).